 Only 14% of product teams have a formal professional development program for product management.

 Only 36% said they get support from their Human Resources and Talent Development organizations.

-And, budgets are severely constrained:
+Budgets are severely constrained:

-only 27% had a set budget (either for the entire product organization or for each resource);
+Only 27% had a set budget (either for the entire product organization or for each resource);

 63% must request funds on a one-off basis for any professional development;